 Cervical cancer is a major global health concern, necessitating better screening and diagnosis.
 The prevalence of misconceptions adds to the challenge.
 Present methods are resource-intensive, time-consuming, and hindered by a shortage of pathologists.
 A new diagnostic tool is proposed, achieving 77% accuracy in identifying cervical normality/abnormality, with potential benefits including early detection in resource-constrained areas,...

-Adoption of technology in clinical and non-clinical care and process improvement Reimagining Patient Experience Patient engagement in healthcare has gained importance, improving loyalty, experience, and outcomes.
+Experiential Learning from Multiple Accreditation Systems Reimagining Patient Experience Patient engagement in healthcare has gained importance, improving loyalty, experience, and outcomes.
 Communication and technology play key roles.
 It encompasses the entire patient journey, involving them in decision-making.
 Benefits include adherence, fewer interventions, and better quality of life.
 Hospitals can enhance experience through websites, call centers, mobile apps, CRM, social media, SEO, and analytics.

 Project REAL LIST: Digitization of Checklist - QR code-based digital checklist The REAL LIST mobile app has transformed healthcare operations at Kauvery Hospital in Chennai by replacing traditional paper checklists with QR code-based digital checklists.
 This innovation has reduced cycle times, eliminated non-value-added activities, saved man-hours, cut costs, and improved record accuracy, streamlining hospital processes and enhancing patient care for a more efficient and sustainable future...